Close

 • Supporting documents relevant to your visa category

-Monitor your application status through official tracking systems.
+Use the Track Application feature to check your application status.
 Processing times vary by visa type and application volume, typically ranging from 5-15 business days.

 Handling Rejections and Appeals